ojusave/music_recommendation_pgvector/README.md

 [**Try the live app**](https://music-recommendations-hz3i.onrender.com)

-## Features

-- **Natural Language Search**: "upbeat rock music for working out" or "ABBA songs" leads to relevant recommendations
-- **Artist-Based Search**: Search by artist name (e.g., "ReinXeed") returns all songs by that artist
-- **Semantic Similarity**: Uses all-mpnet-base-v2 sentence transformers and 768-dimensional vector embeddings
-- **Real-time Results**: Fast similarity search with pgvector's optimized indexing
+## What This App Does

+Type **"sad piano music"** → Get intelligent song recommendations

+**Key features:**
+- Natural language search ("upbeat workout music")
+- Artist and song search ("ABBA", "Dancing Queen")
-- **Music Service Integration**: Direct links to YouTube and Spotify
+- Direct links to YouTube and Spotify
-- **Production Ready**: Configured for easy deployment
+- Production-ready deployment

-## How It Works

-**Simple concept:** Type "sad piano music" → Get relevant song recommendations

-**Technology stack:** Flask + PostgreSQL + pgvector + AI embeddings

-**For detailed architecture, code explanations, and pgvector concepts, see [guide.md](guide.md#project-architecture-overview).**
+**How it works:** AI converts your search into numbers, PostgreSQL finds similar songs using pgvector.

+**Want to understand the technology?** See [guide.md](guide.md) for comprehensive pgvector tutorials and implementation details.

 ## Quick Deploy